 Most car trips in the UK are relatively short – under 5 miles.
 So it's fair to say many of us could be leaving the motor at home more than we are.

 Top up your fitness and tackle climate change at the same time by cycling or walking.
 Too tired?
-Take the bus.
+Hop on the bus or train.

 6. Get your electricity from the wind and the sun

 Wouldn't it be nice to weaken the big climate polluters that burn fossil fuels like coal, oil and gas?

 You can.
 In just 5 minutes you can switch to a green-energy provider, without any disruption to your supply.
 Every person choosing a green tariff adds to the movement for more renewables.

 You could even be in for a surprise saving.
 Clean tariffs are often cheaper than the standard fixed-rate tariffs most UK households are on.